 There are many advantages to using a Low-Code application, over trying to manually create spreadsheets or dashboards in your CRM.

-The first is that ability to integrate data from multiple sources, not just the data that you hold in your CRM.
+The first is the ability to integrate data from multiple sources, not just your CRM data.
 The more complete you can make the data on your customer the better.

 Secondly, implementing a Low-Code application is much faster than traditional development methods.
-Whether you choose to outsource the development of a solution, or you want to build the solution in-house, Low-code utilises drag and drop functionality to make system connections, create automated workflows and build screens.
+Whether you choose to outsource, or you want to build the solution in-house, Low-code utilises drag and drop functionality to make system connections, create automated workflows and build screens.